 Card Details +

-Card Details: Earn 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 3% cash back at U.S. gas stations and U.S. department stores, and 1% cash back on all other purchases
+Card Details: Earn 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 3% cash back at U.S. gas stations and 1% cash back on all other purchases

 When applying for any of these cards (or any other credit card for that matter), keep in mind that every card issuer conducts a hard inquiry into your credit, which can ding your credit scores.
 That’s why it’s a good idea to make sure you qualify by checking your scores ahead of time.
-You can get two free credit scores at Credit.com, updated monthly.
+You can get a free credit score at Credit.com, updated every 14 days.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.